redclover-appmanager/whatsapp-bubble/DEVELOPMENT.md

 > **For Widget Developers:** This guide explains how to build Koru-compatible widgets using this project as a reference.

+**SDK Version:** This guide uses `@redclover/koru-sdk` v1.1.0+ which includes built-in preview mode support for seamless integration with the Koru editor.

 ## Table of Contents

 - [Prerequisites](#prerequisites)